 - Pack extra water and snacks in case of a delay.
 If you will be traveling in warm weather, having plenty of fluids available is crucial.
 Many medications need to be taken with food so make sure there is a snack handy at pill time.

 - Keep medication in an easy to reach spot to help ensure you stay on schedule.
-Our 7 day travel pill case can help.

 - Bring a copy of medication and any other important medical records just in case.